 - 1. The plaintiff and the defendant had entered into a contract; and - 2.
-Before any party to the contract fully performed all (his) (her) (its) obligations under the contract, (the plaintiff and the defendant) (all the parties to the contract) agreed to cancel the contract.
+Before any party to the contract fully performed all (insert applicable pronoun) obligations under the contract, (the plaintiff and the defendant) (all the parties to the contract) agreed to cancel the contract.